moxystudio/next-with-moxy/docusaurus/docs/recipes/favicon-os-theme.md

 ### 4. Use the `useSystemTheme` hook in the `App.js`

-We will be using [react-use-system-theme](https://github.com/zebateira/react-use-system-theme) to get the current OS theme and conditionally render the standard and dark variants of the favicon:
+We will be using [react-use-system-theme](https://github.com/zebateira/react-use-system-theme) to get the current OS theme and conditionally render the both variants of the favicon:

 ```js
 // ...